Brett-Tanner/Journal/2023/Dec_23.md

 - More specific to what I've needed before, you can pass params to scopes by just putting brackets with the params after the '->'
   - Can also put these in modules for re-use, could be handy for stuff like dates that are on everything
   - [] Definitely useful somewhere in the Charts/Stats section of the site
-- [] Look into using [query logs](https://api.rubyonrails.org/classes/ActiveRecord/QueryLogs.html) for a better idea of where slow SQL is coming from
 - validates_acceptance_of creates a virtual attribute which must be true for the record to be saved
   - [] add to User for backend validation of privacy policy
 - You can chain a list of validations on a single column, like `validates presence: true, uniqueness: true ... etc.`
 - Look into [delegated types](https://api.rubyonrails.org/classes/ActiveRecord/DelegatedType.html)
   - [] especially for splitting the mess of user logic into more manageable chunks
-- Use SQL strings, or maybe hte active_record_import gem to update children
+- Use SQL strings, or maybe the active_record_import gem to update children

 ##### Optimisation